SC notes settlement, closes curative plea of GUVNL against Adani Power for termination of PPA | Law-Order

 The top law officer said that in view of the settlement, the curative plea be closed and the verdict may be modified accordingly.

-The bench, which also comprised Justices U U Lalit, D Y Chandrachud, B R Gavai and Surya Kant, said it would close the case by recording that both the parties will be governed by the settlement agreement.
+"Secondly, the court is needed to note that the liberty, which was granted to the Adani Power (Mundra) Ltd to seek compensatory tariff which had led to filing of a claim of around Rs 10,000 crore from us (the PSU) before the CERC, now stands withdrawn and closed due to the settlement," he said.

+"The aspects which hurt the state PSU have been neutralized and therefore both the parties seek to close the case...
+Please record the settlement and modify the judgment," Venugopal said.

-The counsel for Adani Power supported the submission of Venugopal and said that the private firm would resume supplying 2000 MW electricity to GUVNL as per the settlement deed.
+The counsel for Adani Power also supported the submission of Venugopal and said the private firm would resume supplying electricity to the GUVNL as per the settlement deed once it is recorded by the apex court in its order.

+Initially, the bench referred to the legal issues which may come in the way of modifying the judgement while hearing the curative petition.

+"Once we have taken up the curative petition, until and unless we interfere with the judgement on the basis of the grounds taken up in the curative petition, how can we modify the judgment," the CJI said.

 A three-judge bench in July 2019 had held that the notice of termination of a PPA by the Adani Power to GUVNL in 2009 was legal and valid.
 It had ordered the Central Electricity Regulatory Commission (CERC) to determine compensatory tariff for the power supplied by Adani Power to the state PSU.